Testing Overview

 How noddde's functional design and @noddde/testing toolkit make testing natural and straightforward.

 noddde's functional architecture is built for testability.
-Command handlers are functions.
-Apply handlers are pure functions.
+Decide handlers are functions.
+Evolve handlers are pure functions.
 Projection reducers are pure functions.
 Saga handlers return data.
-There is no framework to boot, no container to configure, and no decorators to mock.
+Tests call the handlers directly with sample inputs and assert on the events or state they return.

 The @noddde/testing package provides type-safe test harnesses that eliminate boilerplate and express tests in the natural Given-When-Then pattern of the Decider.